translatingmlresearch/RCMLR/content/call-for-papers/_index.md

 <h2 style="text-align: center;">Topics of interest</h2>

 The tracks below are illustrative examples of relevant themes.
-We welcome submissions on any topic that engages substantively with communicating, evaluating or governing machine learning claims in biomedicine.
+We welcome submissions on any topic that engages substantively with using, evaluating, governing or communicating about machine learning in biomedicine.

 **Track 1: Empirical studies of ML capability claims in biomedicine**